How do you apply takt time to service work?

 - How models in a segment have previously sold at this period;

-takt time calculations start with best guesses about what model is penciled in for what country in what numbers, according to past sales and to competing models.
+Takt time calculations start with best guesses about what model is penciled in for what country in what numbers, according to past sales and to competing models.
 I have no idea how Toyota actually does this, but I’m told they do this very carefully.
 Let’s think of the takt for writing a column.
 Full-time columnists write a piece every couple of days.
-Blogging rules of thumb say for fast growth post once a day, for slow growth, a couple of times a day, and for hobbyists, once a week.
+Blogging rules of thumb say for fast growth post once a day, for slow growth, a couple of times a week, and for hobbyists, once a week.
 Most writers I know don’t actually post regularly.

 Producing Cars and Writing Columns If I post a column a week, I have a reasonable takt to sustain my community of readers.
 It’s demanding but not impossible, and much faster than most competing blogs.

-takt time is calculated by dividing open time by averaged customer demand.
+Takt time is calculated by dividing open time by averaged customer demand.
 Of course, there are many ways of doing this calculation – for example, do you take breaks of open time?
 What about changeover time?
 But that’s the whole point, there no one answer.
 Asking these questions makes you think about what, exactly, you’re trying to figure out.

 I have no idea what the demand for my columns is, or whether there is one.
 I have no direct feedback on consumption.
 But I can figure that if I post a column a week, I have a reasonable takt to sustain my community of readers.
 It’s demanding but not impossible, and much faster than most competing blogs.